-Briefing: Key trends in global humanitarian assistance 2019Publication downloads
+Briefing: Key trends in global humanitarian assistance 2019Downloads

 Published ahead of our Global Humanitarian Assistance Report 2019, this snapshot of the key trends in global humanitarian assistance provides clear and independent top-line analysis of the latest data on international financing at work in humanitarian situations.

 Our briefing on key trends in global humanitarian assistance focuses on: how much is given, who provides it, where it goes and how it is delivered.

 Additional information on international financing at work in humanitarian situations (including sources and notes for the graphic below) can be found in our accompanying factsheet.

 Please sign up to our mailing list to receive updates about our work on humanitarian assistance, relevant news, events and other publications.